GudBoiNero/SupplementaryMines/README.md

 This is a [Lethal Company](https://store.steampowered.com/app/1966720/Lethal_Company/) mod that allows you to increase the spawn rate of landmines within the generated facility.
-Made in a week as a challenge from my friends!
+Made in a few days as a challenge from my friends!

 ![Proof of it working...](proof.png)